 Applications of all types have never been as popular as they are now, and they are rapidly becoming a must-have asset for businesses of almost any industry and size.
 But what is it exactly that means they’re ubiquitous?
-This question has two answers, depending on whether you’re talking about the everyday app you’ll have on your smartphone to do business with a company, or the lesser known applications that organisations use internally.
+This question has two answers, depending on whether you’re talking about the everyday app you’ll have on your smartphone to do business with a company or the lesser-known applications that organizations use internally.

-If your business has no use of apps whatsoever, then you should consider whether you might be able to make use of one, and have a chat with a company like Evolve Consultants.
+If your business has no use of apps whatsoever, then you should consider whether you might be able to make use of one, and have a chat with a company.
 If you operate a beauty salon, can you give on to your customers to make bookings?
 If you run a warehouse, would an app make the life of your delivery drivers easier?